-- EPA regulations in the Semiannual Agenda that are under development, completed, or canceled since the last Agenda - EPA review of regulations with small business impacts under Section 610 of the Regulatory Flexibility Act
+- EPA regulations in the Semiannual Agenda that are under development, completed, or canceled since the last agenda. - EPA Review of regulations with small business impacts under Section 610 of the Regulatory Flexibility Act.

-EPA's introduction to the document states that it offers an update to the public about regulatory activity undertaken in support of its mission.
+The document offers an update to the public about regulatory activity undertaken in support of EPa's mission.